10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 What are some common Phrases That Introverts Use Regularly?

 Phrases That Introverts Use Regularly include gentle ways to protect their energy, like “I need a moment,” “I’m okay being alone,” or “Let’s text instead.”
-These phrases help introverts set boundaries, recharge quietly, and stay comfortable without overwhelming social pressure.
+These phrases help introverts set boundaries, recharge quietly, and stay comfortable without feeling overwhelmed by social pressure.

 How can Phrases That Introverts Use Regularly help in communication?